Balcora-Gate/hw-data-serialiser/README.md

-# hw-data-compiler
+# hw-data-serialiser

-Real simple tool for compiling extracted mod data into JSON format.
-Point the script to the root of the mod, specify entity types to compile, watch it go.
+Real simple tool for serialising extracted mod data into JSON format.
+Point the script to the root of the mod, specify entity types to serialise, watch it go.

 <p align="center"><img src="https://i.imgur.com/uMvwk6r.png" alt="BALCORA" /></p>